seed-rs/seed-homepage/markdown/about.md

 an HTML-like abstraction (eg JSX or templates).
 My intent is to make the code close to natural Rust, while streamlining the syntax in a way suited for creating a visual layout with minimal repetition.
 The macros used are thin wrappers for constructors, and don't conceal much.

-Specifically, the element-creation macros allow for accepting a variable number of parameters, and the attrs/style marcros are essentially HashMap literals, with wrappers that let element macros know how to distinguish them.
+Specifically, the element-creation macros allow for accepting a variable number and order of parameters, and the attrs/style marcros are essentially HashMap literals, with wrappers that let element macros know how to distinguish them.